-Can rock bend?
-Does rock have elastic rebound?
+Can rocks bend?
+Do rocks have elastic rebound?

-- Mechanical model shows how rock behaves when pressure is applied
+- Mechanical model shows how rocks behave when pressure is applied

-- Rock is elastic, therefore the lithosphere is elastic
+- Rocks are elastic, therefore the lithosphere is elastic

 - Lithospheric plates behave elastically, like huge springs

 - When elastic energy is released, it produces an earthquake releasing heat and kinetic energy